What was the Star of Bethlehem? What was it really?

 In fact, Mary indicates that she has taken a perpetual vow of virginity.
 The Douay-Rheims translation of the Bible gives us the following for at Luke 1:34: “And Mary said to the angel: ‘How shall this be done, because I know not man?’”

 “I know not man” is the literal translation from the Greek text.
-Other translations try “because I am a virgin” or “because I know not man,” but these alternatives don’t quite cut the mustard.
+Other translations try “because I am a virgin” or “because I know not a man,” but these alternatives don’t quite cut the mustard.

 Mary’s question to the angel makes no sense unless Mary had professed a vow of virginity.